wp-plugins/alligator-popup/readme.txt

 This plugin was written in response to a post by a WordPress.org forum user who promised to wrestle an alligator if his problem with creating popups was solved.

-**Alligator Menu Popup**
-If you need to open your popup from a (WordPress custom) menu item, my [Alligator Menu Popup](https://wordpress.org/plugins/alligator-menu-popup/ "alligator menu popup") plugin will enable you to do this.

 == Installation ==

 1. Upload the plugin folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add a popup link to a page by including the shortcode to your content in the format:
-`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="no"]Link Text[/popup]`
+`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="0"]Link Text[/popup]`

 == Frequently Asked Questions ==

 = Where is the admin page? =

-It doesn't have any options that require an admin page, so there isn't one.
+It doesn't have any options that need an admin page, so there isn't one.

 = What is the syntax of the shortcode? =

-`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="no"]Link Text[/popup]`
+`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="0"]Link Text[/popup]`
-The values for height and width must be positive integers and the value for scrollbars can be either 'yes' (to show scrollbars) or 'no' (to not show scrollbars).
+The values for height and width must be positive integers and the value for scrollbars must be either 1 (to show scrollbars) or 0 (to not show scrollbars)

 = Are the shortcode parameters all necessary? =

-The url is a mandatory parameter but height, widths and scrollbars are optional and defaults will be used if no values are specified.
+The url is a mandatory parameter but height, widths and scrollbars are optional parameters, Default values will be used for any not present.

 = What is the syntax of a link if I'm not using the shortcode? =

-`<a href="http://cubecolour.co.uk/wp" class="popup" data-height="300" data-width="300" data-scrollbars="no">Link Text</a>`
+`<a href="http://cubecolour.co.uk/wp" class="popup" data-height="300" data-width="300" data-scrollbars="0">Link Text</a>`

 = Why doesn't it work? =

 The plugin does work on the sites it has been tested on.
 If it is not working for you, you may have done something wrong or maybe your theme is not built to WordPress standards.
 Feel free to ask for help on the forum.

-= How can I open my page inside popup window from a WordPress custom menu item? =

-I have created the [Alligator Menu Popup](https://wordpress.org/plugins/alligator-menu-popup/ "alligator menu popup") plugin which can do this.

 = I am using the plugin and love it, how can I show my appreciation? =